 The water consumption of toilets is measured in gallons per flush (GPF).
 Around 1.6 GPF is a good standard to aim for.
 This won’t be a big drain on your water supply, but it’s enough for the toilet to do its job effectively.

 Regular toilets don’t require a power supply to work.
 But due to the pump and spinning blades they contain, macerating toilets do.

 It’s important to consider how much power your toilet needs.
 Higher power usually means a stronger toilet that can push waste further to where it needs to go.
-But it also means higher power bills and potentially more difficulty during installation.
+However, it also means higher water bills.

 Some macerating toilets run on batteries.
 This makes installation a breeze and means that such toilets can be used in areas where the power supply is unreliable or non-existent.